 If there’s one thing I can recommend that you do during your lifetime, it would be to go on a solo road trip.
+Since returning, I’ve got a lot of tips for a solo road trip.
 There’s just something so satisfying about making it to your final destination all on your own merits while focusing on nothing but the open road and beautiful scenery.

 My friends thought I was pretty crazy when I told them that I was driving from Texas to California all by myself.
 Honestly, I don’t blame them because it does sound really daunting considering it was a 20+ hour drive, but I made it and I’m here to give you all the tips for embarking on your own solo road trip.